Miaye-stone/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. Everybody! - a script that adds execution permission to the owner, the group owner and the other users, to the file hello
 8. James Bond - a script that sets the permission to the file hello
 9. John Doe - a script that sets the mode of the file hello
+10. Look in the mirror - a script that sets the mode of the file hello the same as olleh’s mode.